This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 - After being cleaned, you should have just over 2.2 lb (1000 g) tomato flesh that goes into the recipe.

-- Place the tomato innards in a mesh strainer over a bowl.
-Allow the liquid to filter down and give it a bit of a squeeze with your fingers/fist.
+- Place the tomato innards in a mesh strainer over a large bowl.
+Allow the liquid to filter down, and give it a bit of a squeeze with your fingers/fist.
 You want to reserve 1/2 cup of the green liquid to use later.

 - The green tomato flesh now needs to be chopped up.
 You can do this by hand, with a knife, with the large holes of a cheese grater, or with a food processor.
 I've used the latter and broken them down to a rough mince by careful pulsing.
 You want texture here, not a puree, so be careful.
 You can also cut your pieces a little larger than I have if you wish.
 After chopping, you'll have/need 4.5 cups green tomatoes by volume,

 - Chop the red pepper and yellow onions up to the same size as the green tomatoes.
 We use yellow onion or light fleshed onions so the relish color isn't affected.
 After chopping, you'll get/need 2.25 cups onions and just over 1/2 cup red pepper.

 - Place all of the chopped vegetables in a bowl together and sprinkle over the salt.
 Stir it in well.

 - Spoon the mixture into another mesh strainer over a bowl, and allow the mixture to drain for one hour.

 - At the end of this time, squeeze the vegetables down with your fist and fingers to try to remove as much moisture as possible.
 After this, discard the salty liquid (there should be about 3 cups of it!).
 The vegetables will be much reduced in size.

 - In a bowl, whisk together the dry ingredients including the sugar, flour, and spices.
 Set aside.